 Webinar Schedule and Participant Guide

-Starting on _______ from _____ Eastern, we will have a live weekly webinar each week for 6 weeks, ending on ______, 2020.
+Thurs Feb 25, 2021 from 6:30-8pm Eastern, and each following Thurs until the final webinar on Thurs April 1.
 Please mark these dates and times in your calendar!
 If you miss the live webinars, the recordings will be posted in the course afterward.

 To access the webinars, you will simply need to click on the webinar join link that is posted in each week of the course.
 This link only works on the appointed day and time for that webinar, so while you can try clicking it sooner, it won't open the webinar meeting for you.